XiaoquanHi/web/_pages/about.md

 Research Interests
 ======

-My primary research interests are in  leveraging stochastic modeling and reinforcement learning to support decisions making in health and public service operations.
+My primary research interests focus on leveraging stochastic modeling and reinforcement learning to support decisions making in healthcare and public service operations.
 Broadly, the goal is to provide actionable policy recommendations to improve system's long-term outcomes.

 My current research combines tools from stochastic models, optimization, and reinforcement learning.
 In particular, my work has focused on (i) modeling dynamic systems with non-conventional service providers, and (ii) developing flexible algorithms tailored to the decision problem’s structure.